natestemen/stemen.email/README.md

 # stemen.email
-small website for the email domain i'm using
+A small website for the email domain I'm using.

 ## process
-I'm currently still in the phase of moving all my accounts over to this new email, so things aren't 100% worked out yet, but I thought I'd give an overview of how I'm using it.
+I'm currently still in the phase of moving all my accounts over to this new email, so things aren't fully worked out, but I thought I'd give an overview of how I'm using it.

-Hosting email on fastmail allows you to accept email to everything at `foo@bar.stemen.email` where `foo` and `bar` are any strings (I'm sure there are some limitations to this, but I haven't looked into it too deeply).
-This feature allows me to

-1. use a distinct email for every website/application I have to use
+Email hosting on fastmail allows you to accept email to everything at `foo@stemen.email` where `foo` is any string (I'm sure there are some limitations to this, but I haven't looked into it too deeply).
+This feature allows me to use a distinct email for any service I use.
-2. group emails by what they're used for

-I group my emails by using the `bar` string, and get distinct emails by using the `foo` string.
-As an example if I was signing up for a web app run by a company called Buttress, I would use `buttress@app.stemen.email`.
-This serves a few purposes as far as I can tell.
-Unique emails for every application/mailing list/etc. means I cannot automatically be found in email lists that are from different companies/sources.
-This is great because it means it's harder to collate data about you into larger profiles.

-It also means you don't have to trust companies/mailing lists to take you off mailing lists, because you can setup rules to send anything to `annoyinglist@list.stemen.email` directly to trash.
-Normally unsubscribing isn't a problem, but there are some skeevy companies, and maybe you'd even prefer not to tell them you're unsubscribing.

-Lastly in terms of searching for email, you can search for emails sent to `.*@list.stemen.email` if you know you're searching for something that was on a mailing list which will help you narrow down your search.
-To be entirely clear, I'm not sure the second point of grouping emails is entirely necessary, or helpful, but I have feeling it might be.
-Still learning.

-Anyway, here are the groups I use

-- `stemen.email`: usually just `nate@stemen.email` which I give to people I know usually.
-- `app.stemen.email`: definitely the most common which I use for all web applications, and native applications alike.
-- `list.stemen.email`: mailing lists
-- `mail.stemen.email`: anything mail related. backup emails for other emails, email forwarding, etc.
-- `purchase.stemen.email`: one time purchases where I don't need an account
-- `money.stemen.email`: anything related to money
+If I'm signing up for an account with a company called cupcakes, I'd most likely just use the email `cupcakes@stemen.email`.

+In an age of data-brokerage you can bet there are companies aggregating emails across multiple services in order to map out who is on which platforms.
+I obviously don't know the inner workings of these things, but presumably having different emails on different websites makes it much more difficult to say `foo@stemen.email` is the same person as `bar@stemen.email`.

+## downsides
+Giving my email over the phone is a bit odd at times.
+Most people aren't up to date about what TLD's are available or even outside of the common ones that they even exist.
+I gave my email `nate@stemen.email` over the phone recently and the operator told me "I've never seen one like that!"
+I also had a webpage try and correct my email to `nate@stemen.mil` presumably thinking `email` wasn't a valid TLD, but it still allowed me to submit my email.